-- Medium: A general good agreement is shown among all the operational CCD within ±5% in flux and spectral shape20 - Hard: Swift/BAT yields fluxes $\simeq 20\%$ lower than SPI.
-Spectral indices are in excellent mutual agreement (± 0.04).18 NuSTAR (not operational at the time of the Tsujimoto et al. 2011 paper) also yields fluxes in agreement within a few percent when compared to the HXD
+Hard: Swift/BAT yields fluxes ≃20% lower than INTEGRAL/SPI.
+Spectral indices are in excellent mutual agreement (±0.04),22 however.
+NuSTAR (not operational at the time of the Tsujimoto et al. 2011 paper) also yields fluxes in agreement within a few percent when compared to the Suzaku/HXD